 Franklin Resources rocked the investment world in 1992 when it acquired Templeton Galbraith & Hansberger, and the landscape hasn't looked the same since.
 We marked the passing of Sir John earlier last year.
 But few know the history of the Franklin side, a company founded in 1947 and named for the founding father by Rupert H. Johnson, Sr. Johnson's heirs continue to run the firm, which may be the reason for its solid stewardship.
 Considering they've placed well in a number of categories in our annual survey over the years, we expect continued success from the San Mateo-based company.

 Which exchange-traded funds are generating the most interest?

-Powershares is getting quite a bit of press lately with its inception of the first actively traded exchange traded fund meant to compete more directly with actively traded mutual funds.
-But even prior to the product announcement, the company was a hit with our readers.
-The potential of actively traded ETFs is still under debate, but we refer you to the convincing case made by Bruce Bond, Powershares president and CEO, in his piece entitled, "Why the world should embrace active ETFs."
-It can be found in the June issue of Boomer Market Advisor or online at www.boomermarketadvisor.com.
+Powershares comes on strong, and this is the second consecutive showing for the company in our Readers' Choice Awards.
+Powershares claims the inception of the first actively traded exchange-traded fund meant to compete more directly with actively traded mutual funds.
+But even prior to the company's development and release of the product, the company was a hit with our readers.
+The potential of actively traded ETFs is still under debate, but once again we refer you to the convincing case made by Bruce Bond, Powershares president and CEO, in his piece entitled, "Why the world should embrace active ETFs."
+It can be found in the June 2008 issue of Boomer Market Advisor or online at www.boomermarketadvisor.com.

 Question No. 6